pinchepasta/BLESP-v3-SIGINT/README.md

 The app disguises as a calculator, and it only unlocks and forwards to the app if the right code is entered.
 It can consist of any math operation you like, 36+45/8 for example.
 And you can switch back to calc mode at any time, to make sure your pentest keeps secret until you present the results.

+After entering the right code, you can spot "change password" for a brief moment, use this to change the password.

+<h2>The password in this built is: 123456 ! ! ! </h2>

 <img src="https://github.com/pinchepasta/BLESP-v3-SIGINT/blob/main/7.jpg" alt="BLESP v3" width="25%" height="25%"> <img src="https://github.com/pinchepasta/BLESP-v3-SIGINT/blob/main/8.jpg" alt="BLESP v3" width="25%" height="25%"> <img src="https://github.com/pinchepasta/BLESP-v3-SIGINT/blob/main/9.jpg" alt="BLESP v3" width="25%" height="25%">